 Step 5.
 Down time and recovery time

-The process of egg freezing takes 10 days to 2 weeks.
+The process of egg freezing takes between 10 days to two weeks.
 During the first part of your cycle, you will be able to continue your normal routine.
-With the exception of needing to attend your appointments with Dr Lew, you won’t be impaired in your daily activities.
+With the exception of needing to attend your appointments with Raelia, you won’t be impaired in your daily activities.

 Step 6.
 Attempting pregnancy

-When you are ready to have a baby, make an appointment to see Dr Raelia Lew.
+When you are ready to have a baby, make an appointment to see Raelia.
 Whether you ultimately use your frozen eggs or not, she will look after you and help you achieve your goal.

 Below are the expected pregnancy outcomes from frozen eggs